How to Create a View

 You can put a series of 10 functions into an action script field, separated by a semicolon.

-In any atlas of visualization with a view, you can check the action script of the view by clicking on the Edit button in the row of the view list.
+In any visualization atlas, you can check the view's action script by clicking the Edit button in the view's row in the list.

 Watch and Test the View in the Viewer